viksit-siddhant/shellshock/README.md

 Edge cases handled:
 - It returns an error if it's unable to open any file
-- Buffering the file input to prevent any overflows
+- Buffering the file input in case the file is too large to fit into the buffer